PezzaD84/Assemble/README.md

 # Assemble

-Assemble is a script to help provision devices using [swiftDialog](https://github.com/bartreardon/swiftDialog)
+Assemble is a script I've created to help provision devices using [swiftDialog](https://github.com/bartreardon/swiftDialog)

 The script was inspired by the [DEPNotify starter script](https://github.com/jamf/DEPNotify-Starter) and Dan Snelsons [Setup-Your-Mac script](https://github.com/dan-snelson/dialog-scripts/tree/main/Setup%20Your%20Mac).